Benefits · CPD Alignment · Learning Outcomes

 • COS™ modules covering IFC Performance Standards, ESG, and donor governance are directly relevant to their project context

-• Logs COS™ hours as structured CPD under CIOB's framework — no prior approval needed from CIOB
+• Logs COS™ hours as structured CPD under CIOB's self-directed learning framework — verify current CIOB CPD policy before submitting

 • Gains a practical IFC safeguard alignment tool applicable from the day after the course